Fannect/gapify/README.md

       "directory":"views", // directory of all the Jade templates "ignore":["layout.jade"] // files that are layouts and should be ignored },
-   "on_success": [ // this section allows for terminal commands to be executed after files are compiled/copied
+   "on_success": [ // this section allows for terminal commands to be executed on success compilation
       {
          "command": "git add . -A", // commands are executed with output directory as the working directory "on_error": "stop" // does NOT execute following commands on an error